ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 ### New

+- [ ] Breacher - Weak Spotter perk: Make it clearer that the perk gives shotguns AP
 - [x] Workshop - The incompatible mod text is a bit easier to understand

 ### Text - Gear